popphp/pop-debug/README.md

 ```

 In the above example, if the debugger is exposed as a service throughout the application,
-then you can call those methods above for the individual handlers to capture the things
+then you can access it and call those methods above for the individual handlers to capture
-you need to examine.
+the things you need to examine.

 ### Storage formats